'Life-changing' Hurricane Ian batters Florida, knocking out power and trapping residents as it continues its damaging crawl through the state – KION546

 Calls for help were coming into several counties Wednesday.

-Fort Myers Fire Chief Tracy McMillion told residents to stay inside — and to stay hopeful.
+In Fort Myers — where about 96% of the city was without power — Fire Chief Tracy McMillion told residents to stay inside, and to stay hopeful.
 “We’re coming for you, be encouraged,” he told residents.

+The city’s downtown streets were flooded with almost four feet of water Wednesday, Mayor Kevin Anderson told CNN.

+Crews surveying damage in the city early Thursday reported debris in the roadways, flooding, electrical lines down, power poles in the roads, traffic lights out, disabled vehicles and collapsed buildings.

-In Fort Myers, resident Thomas Podgorny told CNN he was trapped in his two-story home with three others, watching vehicles float away outside and worrying for his neighbors who did not evacuate.
+Fort Myers resident Thomas Podgorny told CNN he was trapped in his two-story home with three others, watching vehicles float away outside and worrying for his neighbors who did not evacuate.

 “I’ve lost my house.
 I have water and gas flowing through my bottom floor,” Podgorny said.
 “My neighbors have very little breathing room in their one-story house.”